blubrandi/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Two things I learned about Express this week is that Express is a framework for Node.js.
+(Like React for your backend).
+I also learned that Express is just a Node.js module.

 - [ ] Describe Middleware?

+  Express middleware is used to add features to Express, such as route handlers.
+Express middleware is compatible with connect middleware.
+There are three types of middleware: built-in, 3rd party, and custom - which is written by the developer.

 - [ ] Describe a Resource?

+  A resource is anything in an API that can be managed by a set of endpoints.

 - [ ] What can the API return to help clients know if a request was successful?

+  An API can return HTTP Status codes to let us know if a request was successful.
+We can also use HTTP requests to demonstrate that a request failed.

 - [ ] How can we partition our application into sub-applications?

+  We can use routers/routes to partition our app into sub-apps.

 ## Project Setup